 The first thing you should be familiar with prior to setting off on your winter camping trip is your ideal temperature for sleep.

 If you start sweating in your sleeping bag, your insulating material won’t work as well as it should.
 Down especially is ineffective once wet.
-For this reason as well, you should never sleep and breathe with your head in the bag, as this too introduces it to moisture.
+For this reason, you should never sleep and breathe with your head in the bag, as this too introduces it to moisture.

-During your winter camping excursion, also remember to dry out your sleeping bag as often as possible.
+During your winter camping trip, also remember to dry out your sleeping bag as often as possible.
 This will provide you the maximum heat during your sleeping hours.

 Additionally, shake out your sleeping bag prior to getting in.
 You want the insulating layer to be as expanded as possible in order to efficiently trap and conduct the warmth of the air.